micahcochran/recipe-crawler/README.md

 This has to be run from the command line.  `websites_config.yaml` is a configuration file for specifying the websites to be crawled.

 ### Linux/Mac
+From the command line run:
 ```bash
 /some/folder/recipe-crawler$ ./recipe_crawler.py (websites_config.yaml)
 ```

 ### Windows
+From the command line run:
 ```
 C:\some\folder\recipe-crawler> python recipe_crawler.py (websites_config.yaml)
 ```